 honors all the Confederate fighting men in the Civil War.

-Even though the War Department failed in its attempt to mark Confederate regiments in the early 1900s, it did place almost 200 markers showing the location of the headquarters of every Confederate Artillery Battalion, Infantry Brigade, Division, and Corps, as well as every Confederate artillery battery at Gettysburg.
+The War Department failed in the early 1900s in its attempt to mark Confederate regiments at Gettysburg.
+But it did place almost 200 markers showing the location of the headquarters of every Confederate Artillery Battalion, Infantry Brigade, Division, and Corps, as well as every Confederate artillery battery.